 - Forget about short easy-to-remember passwords;

-- Forget about the same password for different resources;
+- Forget about the same password to different resources;

 - Forget about entering your password on computers you can not trust.